daytonaio/enterprise-docs/src/content/docs/administration/appearance.md

 - Push the image into a public or private registry.
-Now you have a branding image prepared to be used in Daytona.
+You will now have a branding image prepared to be used within your Daytona instance.